-Trans Mountain is committed to transparency involving any and all spills that have occurred along its lines, or on partner vessels carrying Trans Mountain transported product.
-Spills are reported, and available for public knowledge.
+Trans Mountain is committed to transparency involving any and all spills that have occurred along its lines, or on partner vessels carrying Trans Mountain- transported product.
+Information about reported spills is available to the public.

-- The remaining 30% of Trans Mountain’s spills have occurred along the pipeline, with 16 incidents related to releases of crude oil from the pipeline.
-Of these spills, only eight exceeded the reporting threshold of 1.5 m3 — with just two of those eight occurring in the last 30 years.
+- The remaining 31% of Trans Mountain’s spills have occurred along the pipeline, with 21 incidents related to releases of crude oil from the pipeline.
+Of these spills, only 13 exceeded the reporting threshold of 1.5 m3 — with just four of those 13 occurring in the last 30 years.
 In all of these circumstances, Trans Mountain deployed its emergency response and spill management procedures.

 Find out more about pipeline incident reporting in Canada.